 Bunker Hill Affirms Total Restart Project Budget, and Receives Upsized $20 Million Offtake Finance Proposal

-/EIN News/ -- TORONTO, March 10, 2023 (GLOBE NEWSWIRE) -- Bunker Hill Mining Corp. (the “Company”) (CSE: BNKR, OTCQB: BHLL) is pleased to affirm its total capital cost and budget estimates for the restart of the Bunker Hill Mine and provide an update regarding its project finance initiatives.
+TORONTO, March 10, 2023 (GLOBE NEWSWIRE) -- Bunker Hill Mining Corp. (the "Company") BNKRBHLL is pleased to affirm its total capital cost and budget estimates for the restart of the Bunker Hill Mine and provide an update regarding its project finance initiatives.

 Sam Ash, CEO, stated: "Based on further optimization of our restart plan, we are pleased to report that the total project budget remains in line with prior estimates.
 I can also report that our finance plan, centered on the release of $37 million of stream finance from Sprott Private Resource Streaming & Royalty Corp. ("Sprott"), has now been complemented by expressions of interest for an upsized offer of $20 million from potential providers of offtake finance."